Sammy Davis (American football)

-Sammy James Davis, Jr. (born April 8, 1980) is a former American football cornerback.
-He is a businessman and owner of the Austin Capitals, an American Basketball Association franchise.
-He was drafted by the San Diego Chargers 30th overall in the 2003 NFL Draft.
+Sammy J. Davis Jr. (born April 8, 1980) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the San Diego Chargers in the first round, with the 30th overall pick, of the 2003 NFL draft.
 He played college football at Texas A&M. Davis also played for the San Francisco 49ers and Tampa Bay Buccaneers.